EconomyLens.com

 Related

+The first clients entered the store under the watchful eye of riot police at around 1200 GMT, after queuing for hours outside, AFP reporters saw.
 In the line outside before the opening, some said they arrived out of curiosity, while others pointed to the brand’s affordability.
 “Times have changed, generations have changed,” Mohamed Joullanar, a 30-year-old who already buys from Shein online, told AFP.
-“I’d never thought of going to BHV before,” the Moroccan master’s student said.
+“I’d never thought of going to BHV before,” the Moroccan master’s student added.
 “I always heard it was expensive, luxury products.
 But now, thanks to Shein, I’m here.”

 Shein, which was founded in China in 2012 but is now based in Singapore, has pledged to “fully cooperate” with French judicial authorities and announced it was imposing a ban on all sex dolls.
 Shein’s spokesman in France, Quentin Ruffat, has chalked up the sale of the dolls to “a malfunction in our processes and governance.”

-Frederic Merlin, the 34-year-old director of the SGM company that operates BHV, said on Tuesday that he considered pulling the plug on the partnership with Shein after the latest uproar but then changed his mind.
-He expressed confidence about the Shein products that will be sold at his department store and denounced a “general hypocrisy” surrounding Shein.
+Frederic Merlin, the 34-year-old director of the SGM company that operates BHV, on Tuesday said he considered pulling the plug on the partnership with Shein after the latest uproar but then changed his mind.
+He said he was confident about the Shein products that will be sold at his department store and denounced a “general hypocrisy” surrounding Shein.
 “Shein has 25 million customers in France,” Merlin told BFMTV/RMC on Wednesday.
 Merlin hopes that the Asian giant will help increase footfall at his department store.

 Shein’s meteoric rise has been a bane for traditional retail fashion companies.
 Critics fear that Shein will further hurt stores in France, some of which have had to lay off staff or close.
 Shein is also scheduled to open five shops in other French cities, including Dijon, Grenoble, and Reims.